everit-org-archive/osgi-mojarrajsf22adapter/README.md

 To be able to find the factories the necessary files are placed into the META-INF/services inside the adapter.

+There is a jsf-impl jar in the everit reop that is modified to be the fragment bundle of jsf-api. jsf-api uses the InjectionProvider that is located in jsf-impl while jsf-impl uses lots of classes from jsf-api.
+It is also a problem that jsf-api does not import the package of InjectionProvider at all so it cannot work in OSGi as it is.
+Making jsf-impl a fragment bundle of jsf-api solves the problem as they will have the same classloader.

 Using from maven